Dog Hip Dysplasia Home Treatment

-When heading out on a walk, choose a low-impact route, and if they don't want to keep going, listen to your pup and head back home.
+When heading out on a walk, choose a low-impact route, and if they don't want to keep going, listen to your pet dog and head back home.

 Resistance exercise such as swimming is an excellent alternative to a long walk and will also support the ball and socket joints and help your dog become healthier and fitter without damaging or straining their joints.

-Vets often recommend a dose of glucosamine and chondroitin in the form of a chewable joint supplement for canine hip dysplasia.
+Vets often recommend a giving the dog a dose of glucosamine and chondroitin in the form of a chewable joint supplement for canine hip dysplasia.

 Sometimes referred to as nutraceuticals, joint supplements packed with Omega-3 fatty acids are a powerful and natural home remedy that will decrease inflammation and pain associated with hip dysplasia and arthritis in dogs.

 Another effective dog hip dysplasia home treatment is joint fluid modifiers.
 Glucosamines are sometimes recommended by vets and are a safe alternative to surgery.

 With few side effects, this might be the best approach for older dogs.